kiwipy/chat/README.md

 ## Make it work

-Set this up on a ssh server for users to chat with each other :)<br>
+Set this up on a ssh server for users to chat with each other :smiley:<br>
 Run **sudo toolbox-chat-setup --init** or **sudo ./setup.sh --init** to create the server.

 - Color coded nicks.